-10 DIY Project Ideas That Will Help You De–stress
+10 DIY Project Ideas That Will Help Alleviate Stress

-De–stress with a DIY projects that won't just help you relax, it'll improve your home and let you say goodbye to everyday stressors.
+De-stress with DIY projects that help you relax, improve your home and let you say goodbye to everyday stressors.

 Recreate a Room

 Burn off anxiety and nervous energy by recreating a room to fit your needs.
 Clutter can make you stressed, so start by clearing clutter and organizing that spot in your home that’s always messy.
 Try bringing in a few items that spark joy, such as favorite family photos or a cheerful piece of art.

 You can take it a step further and repaint the space a soothing color.
 Studies show that shades of blue and green can be calming.

 Make Your Own Barn Wood

 If you’re into rustic decor, you can de-stress by diverting your attention to making barn wood.
 This simple, inexpensive DIY project allows you to easily transform pine boards into rustic boards that are nearly indistinguishable from authentic barn wood.
 And it’s kinda fun to pound on the boards to create those realistic-looking dings and scrapes.